 McMillan started his career as a management trainee with the John Lewis Partnership at Brent Cross.

-He quickly moved up through the management ranks and led a number of selling teams in different branches culminating in managing the furniture floor in the flagship Oxford Street branch.
+He quickly moved up through the management ranks and led many selling teams in different branches culminating in managing the furniture floor in the flagship Oxford Street branch.

-That customer-driven culture is something that has now became synonymous with the John Lewis brand and during his tenure John Lewis won awards for customer service from Which?, Verdict and Retail Week and were frequently cited in the media as a leading customer oriented organisation.
+That customer-driven culture is something that has now become synonymous with the John Lewis brand.
+During his tenure, John Lewis won awards for customer service from Which?, Verdict and Retail Week and were frequently cited in the media as a leading customer-oriented organisation.

 While at John Lewis, Andrew advised other non-competing organisations on their customer service strategy, becoming a recognised expert in the field.